 The Board shall also, as part of its annual review of the Chairman and/or Chief Executive Officer, look particularly at the impact any outside board service may have on the performance of his or her responsibilities for the Company.

 When there is a change in a director’s professional circumstances from those that pertained at the time of their election to the Board, the director is expected to offer in writing to resign from the Board.
 A director who retires or changes position or responsibility after being elected to the Board will not necessarily be required to leave the Board.
 The Governance Committee will review the continued appropriateness of Board membership and make recommendations for action by the Board.

 The Board will meet as frequently as it may determine necessary or appropriate in light of the circumstances and in accordance with the schedule determined by the Chairman or the Lead Director, in consultation with the CEO, where appropriate.
 The Chairman, the President or any three directors have the discretion to call additional Board meetings as they deem necessary or appropriate.
 The independent directors meet in executive session after every Board meeting.
 Members of management do not attend those executive sessions unless specifically invited by the Lead Director or Chairman.

 The Board will annually assess the performance of the Board as a group and implement any actions deemed necessary for improvement.
-The Board self-evaluation process will periodically include one-on-one interviews with directors conducted by the Chairman, the Chair of the Governance Committee or the General Counsel.
+The Board self-evaluation process will periodically include one-on-one interviews with directors conducted by the Lead Independent Director, the Chair of the Governance Committee and/or the General Counsel.
 The Governance Committee shall oversee this evaluation process.